rspack-contrib/html-rspack-plugin/README.md

 ]
 ```

-You can use the `lodash` syntax out of the box.
-If the `inject` feature doesn't fit your needs and you want full control over the asset placement use the [default template](https://github.com/jaketrent/html-webpack-template/blob/86f285d5c790a6c15263f5cc50fd666d51f974fd/index.html) of the [html-webpack-template project](https://github.com/jaketrent/html-webpack-template) as a starting point for writing your own.
+You can use the `lodash.template` syntax out of the box.
+If the `inject` feature doesn't fit your needs and you want full control over the asset placement, you can write your own template.

 The following variables are available in the template by default (you can extend them using the `templateParameters` option):